-The population status of Pacific lamprey in the Alaska RMU is unknown.
+The Anadromous Fish Act and the AWC provide certain habitat protections for the Pacific lamprey.
+However, the population status and distribution of Pacific lamprey in the Alaska RMU is largely unknown, preventing full regulatory protections across its range.
 Due to the absence of both subsistence and commercial fisheries for Pacific lamprey in Alaska, this species has not been a management priority for state or federal agencies.
-As a result, monitoring and survey efforts have only recently (June 2019) been initiated on Susitna River tributaries.
-Although no spawning-phase Pacific lampreys were collected during sampling surveys in 2019, water samples were collected for the examination of environmental DNA (results were inconclusive of lamprey DNA despite the presence of larval lamprey).
-In addition, there have been observations of spawning Pacific lamprey in the Gulkana River at two separate locations in 2021 (near the outflow of the Gulkana River from Paxson Lake) and 2022 (between Paxson Lake and Sourdough Campground) and in the Susitna River drainage in 2022.
-There have also been collections of adult Pacific lamprey by commercial fishers using fish wheels in the mainstem Copper River in 2020 (near Chitina, Alaska) and adult and larval Pacific lamprey by Cook Inlet Aquaculture in 2022 from the Kasilof River and Shell Creek (a tributary of the Susitna River).
+As a result, monitoring and survey efforts have only recently been initiated in a few drainages in southcentral Alaska.

+In the Susitna River, research efforts began in 2019, continued in 2023, and more work is planned pending funding in 2024, and work is planned for the Copper River from 2023 through 2024.
+In addition to these new research efforts, outreach to biologists and the public became more intensive in 2023 as well.
+Although no spawning-phase Pacific lampreys were collected in the Susitna River tributaries during sampling surveys in 2019, water samples were collected for the examination of environmental DNA (results were inconclusive of lamprey DNA despite the presence of larval lamprey).
+In addition, there have been many observations of spawning Pacific lamprey in the Gulkana River across several years from two separate locations: near the outflow of the Gulkana River from Paxson Lake and between Paxson Lake and Sourdough Campground as well as in the Susitna River drainage in 2022.
+There have also been collections of adult Pacific lamprey by commercial fishers using fish wheels in the mainstem Copper River (near Chitina, Alaska); adult and larval Pacific lamprey by Cook Inlet Aquaculture in 2022 from the Kasilof River; and from